Posted on

 It put this in the Least likely section.
 Next, let’s give it a NTLM hash.

-The good thing about name-that-hash is that instead of being blank, it gives us more information about actually where the hash is used.
+The good thing about name-that-hash is that instead of being bland, it gives us more information about actually where the hash is used.
 This can be useful when you grab a collection of hashes from a target network.
 You can easily decide which hashes to crack and which not to crack.

-Name-That-Hash is only designed to identify hashes unlike the other two but if you have a base64 encoded string, it can be decoded by nth using the “-b64” option.
+The output which is not shown here is same as above.
+Name-That-Hash is only designed to identify hashes but if you have a base64 encoded string, it can be decoded by nth using the “-b64” option as shown below.

 nth -b64 -t <base64 encoded string>